civio/medicamentalia/_articles/contraceptives/religion.en.md

 <!--  step/text container  -->
 <div class="scroll-text">
   <div class="step" data-step="0">
-    <p>"The sexual urge can be directed through a process of growth in self-knowledge and selfcontrol capable of nurturing valuable capacities for joy and for loving encounter."</p>
+    <p>"The sexual urge can be directed through a process of growth in self-knowledge and selfcontrol capable of nurturing valuable capacities for joy and for loving encounter.", Amoris Laetitia, Pope Francis</p>
   </div>
   <div class="step" data-step="1">
     <p>"It is always irresponsible to invite adolescents to toy with their bodies and their desires."</p>